Dynamical deconfinement transition driven by density of excitations

 where $\overline{\langle \hat{k}_{\beta}(t) \rangle}$ is the time averaged $\text{Tr}[\hat{\rho}_{\beta}(t)\hat{k}]$.
 It is apparent from Figure \ref{fig:kink_avg_meson_mass} that $\overline{\langle \hat{k}_{\beta}(t) \rangle} = \text{Tr}[\hat{\rho}_{\tilde{\beta}}\hat{k}]$ holds true for all values of $\beta$.
 By substituting this relation into Equation \ref{eq:extract_T_crit}, the transition temperature can be determined numerically.
 In Figure \ref{fig:slope_temp_alpha}, the dashed horizontal lines represent the deconfinement transition temperatures obtained using this method.
 Despite the simplicity of the single-kink model, it demonstrates a strong predictive capacity for transition temperature.\\ This observation can be realized in trapped-ion experiments and other Atomic, Molecular, and Optical (AMO) platforms \cite{DYN_PT_expt_1,DYN_PT_expt_2,LRIM_CONF_expt,LRIM_EXPT1,LRIM_EXPT2,LRIM_EXPT3,LRIM_EXPT4,LRIM_EXPT5,LRIM_EXPT6} that are capable of initiating the global quench protocol from an initial product state.
 The post-quench evolution of a mixed state can be realized by independently evolving individual pure states within the given mixed state and subsequently computing the weighted ensemble average of the individual pure state evolution: $\hat{\rho}_{\beta}(0) \rightarrow \hat{\rho}_{\beta}(t) = \sum_{n} P_{\beta}(n) \ket{n(t)} \bra{n(t)}$, where $\ket{n(t)} = e^{-i t \hat{H}} \ket{n}$ and $P_{\beta}(n) = e^{-\beta E_n} / \sum_n e^{-\beta E_n}$.
 State $\ket{n}$ represents the eigenstate of $\hat{H}_0$, and $E_n$ corresponds to the associated eigenvalue.
 Notably, this procedure scales exponentially with the system size.
 However, for practical purposes, it is feasible to consider only the dominant states, based on how $P_{\beta}(n)$ decays with $n$.
 This is particularly applicable to low-temperature states.\\

 \textbf{Conclusion}: We have studied the out-of -equilibrium dynamics of thermal states following a global quantum quench to a confined phase of a long-range Ising model \cite{LRIM_CONF_1,LRIM_CONF_2,LRIM_CONF_expt}.
-The post-quench time evolution of domain walls kinks and their Fourier signals have highlighted the intricate interplay between slow-decaying long-range interactions and the emergence of confinement-like behavior at low temperature.
-Furthermore, the time dependent fluctuation of domain wall kinks provides a solid evidence of dynamical deconfinement transition with increasing initial kink density that has been tuned thermally.
+The post-quench time evolution of domain walls kinks and their Fourier signals have highlighted the intricate interplay between slow-decaying long-range interactions and the emergence of confinement at low temperature.
+Furthermore, the time dependent fluctuation of domain wall kinks provides a solid evidence of dynamical deconfinement driven by thermally tuned density of excitations.

 Our study opens up promising avenues for both theoretical exploration and experimental verification.
 The identification of the initial density as a key parameter influencing the deconfinement transition offers a new direction for experimental investigations in various AMO platforms\cite{DYN_PT_expt_1,DYN_PT_expt_2,LRIM_CONF_expt,LRIM_EXPT1,LRIM_EXPT2,LRIM_EXPT3,LRIM_EXPT4,LRIM_EXPT5,LRIM_EXPT6}.
 Moreover, the implications of our results extend beyond the regime of condensed matter physics, resonating with the study of confinement in lattice gauge theories \cite{LGT_CONF1,LGT_CONF2,LGT_CONF3,LGT_CONF4,LGT_CONF5,LGT_CONF6,LGT_CONF7}.